apadebettu/migrate-supportpal-to-jira/README.md

-# 🛠️ SupportPal to Jira Cloud Migration Guide (Step-by-Step)
+# 🛠️ SupportPal to Jira Cloud Migration Guide

 This guide walks you through migrating tickets from a **SupportPal MySQL** server to **Jira Cloud**.
 You have to gather database info, configure the script, and run the migration, including messages and attachments.